rsalsamendi/salsablog/index.md

 Oversimplified example:
 1. At the developers desk $10
 2. At the build machine $100
-3. By colleagues in development build $1,000
+3. After merge during development $1,000
-4. During QA $10,000
+4. QA $10,000
 5. Customer $100,000
-6. Banner grabbing 0day $1,000,000
+6. Banner grabbing 0day $1,000,000+

-These numbers might sound crazy but 5 people spending 2 hours who make hundreds of dollars an hour is on the lower end by step 3.
+These numbers might sound fantastical but 5 people spending 2 hours who make hundreds of dollars an hour is on the lower end by step 3.
 More often it's a dozen people independently refinding the bug, re-notifying the owner, and totally DOSed in the mean time.
 All annoyed and frustrated on top of it.

 Meanwhile, in a Github/Bitbucket workflow, this need not actually impose a lot of friction on the poor soul who just wants their code to merge.
 Take deep breaths.
 The reality is that the branch awaiting merge is sitting in Bitbucket for anyone else to pull/cherry-pick/rebase on top of locally as needed.
 Assuming the build works, the artifacts are available for use as well.
 There's really no downside to holding off that merge until it's ready.
 It's all upside to disrupt as few people as possible with broken code.